eskilhamre/movie-recommendation/README.md

 Also, you need to have installed the following Python libraries: Pandas, Numpy, Scipy, Sklearn and Tkinter.

 ## How to run the program
-Simply run the main/main.py file.
-You might need to change the working directory into the main/ folder.
-Running the program from the terminal is *not* supported yet.
+First add the src/ folder to your PYTHONPATH.
+Then you can run the program from the
+- *terminal*: Make sure your current directory is src/.
+Then type *python main.py*
+- *IDE*: Open the project with src/ as root folder.
+Then run *main.py*

 ## Usage
 The client is asked to rate (or skip) several movies on the scale 1-5.
 At any point the client may end the rating phase (by the clicking the